 - Keep your whole body warm, not just your hands and feet.
 Although your hands and feet are the most important, symptoms are less likely to occur if you keep your entire body warm.
 So, wrap up warmly before going into cooler areas, such as outside on cold days.
 For example, wear hats and scarves in addition to warm clothes.

-- It is best to put on the gloves when you are warm, before going into colder areas.
+- It is best to put gloves on when you are warm, before going into colder areas.
 Ideally, keep gloves, socks and headgear in an airing cupboard or near a radiator so they will be warm when put on.

 - Try not to touch cold objects.
 For example, use a towel or gloves when removing food from the freezer or working with cold food.